We Talk To The 3 Female Paintball Generals Leading the utterly original Paintball Scenario Game ‘The 100’

 DangerMan: Of all your scenarios you’ve produced this one feels like it could your most special is that true?

-It’s futuristic thing but the clans are medieval because all technology is lost.
+It’s a futuristic thing but the clans are medieval because all technology is lost.

 DangerMan: Yeah, how do paintball guns work into all of this with no technology?